xizhonghua/GreenDC-Summary/file/task-aware.md

   - [[PDQ-2012]](http://dl.acm.org/citation.cfm?id=2342389), [[pFabric-2013]](http://dl.acm.org/citation.cfm?id=2486031): they can support a scheduling policy like shortest flow first (SFF), which minimize flow completion times by assigning resoruces based on flow size.
 - **Future (task-based resource allocation)**: This has motivated efforts to allocate data center resources in a "task-aware" fashion.
 Examples include task-aware allocation of caches[[Ananthanarayanan-2012]](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/ananthanarayanan), network bandwidth [[Chowdhury-2011]](http://dl.acm.org/citation.cfm?id=2018448), and CPUs and network [[Ananthanarayanan-2010]](https://www.usenix.org/conference/osdi10/reining-outliers-map-reduce-clusters-using-mantri).

+### Assumption
+- Task serialization: We consider serving tasks one at a time.
+This can help finish tasks faster by reducing the amount of contention in the network.
+We define task serialization as the set of policies where an entire task is scheduled before moving to the next.

 ### Existing Approach
 - **FIFO**: Allocating network bandwidth to tasks in a FIFO fashion, such that they are scheduled over the network one at a time, can improve the average task completion time as compare to per-flow fair sharing (e.g., TCP) [[Chowdhury-2011]](http://dl.acm.org/citation.cfm?id=2018448)